robotoons/BookLed/README.md

 BookLed -- An interactive Paper Book
 ====================================

-# **DESCRIPTION**
+## **DESCRIPTION**
-BookLed is a hardcover paper book designed for experimenting with **Python** and for exploring **Generative AI**.
+BookLed is a hardcover paper book, containing electronic hardware, designed for experimenting with **Python** and for exploring **Generative AI**.

 <img src="docs/images/xontontox.jpg" alt="Xontontox is calling home Image" width="300">

-In this github repository, examples of Python and Jupyter notebook codes are collected to explore the interfacing of a paper book with a PC and with generative AI.
+In this github repository, examples of Python and Jupyter notebook codes are collected to explore the interfacing this paper book with a PC and with generative AI.

 See the [wiki](https://github.com/BookLed/wiki) for extensive documentation.